KayChansiri/Demo_Longtitudinal-Multilevel-Modeling/README.md

 ## 2. Random Effects
 * Random effects account for variations across units, allowing individual uniqueness.
 They are divided into random slopes and random intercepts.
-* A random intercept in the Netflix scenario acknowledges that different users might have varying baseline satisfaction levels.
+* The random intercept in the Netflix scenario acknowledges that different users might have varying baseline satisfaction levels.
-* A random slope indicates that the impact of month of measurement on satisfaction differs among users.
-For some, a month goes by might significantly boost satisfaction, while for others, the effect could be minimal.
+* The random slope indicates that the impact of month of measurement on satisfaction differs among users.
+For some, a month goes by might significantly boost satisfaction, while for others, the effect could be minimal or even occur in the opposite direction.
 * Considering these concepts of fixed versus random effects, think about the potential research questions in your projects.
 Using the Netflix example, you could explore:
   * Time-varying factors (like age or survey wave) influencing customer satisfaction.
   * The impact of personal attributes (gender, race, etc.) on satisfaction.